-If the extension pipe that runs from the P-trap to the main wall drain is higher or lower than the main wall drain inlet, you must adjust the vertical orientation of the drain assembly.
+If the extension pipe connecting the P-trap to the drain pipe at the main wall drain is higher or lower than the wall drain inlet, you must adjust the vertical orientation of the drain assembly.
 The simplest way to adjust the drain assembly's vertical position is the increase or reduce the length of the tailpiece pipe.
 If you reduce the length of the tailpiece by cutting, you will raise the extensions pipe's vertical position.
 If you increase the length of the tailpiece by adding tailpiece extensions, you will lower the extension pipe's vertical position.

 Adjusting Horizontal Orientation